 Get ready to learn some brand new techniques for cooking chicken.
 In Asia, it is pretty common to debone chicken wings and stuff them with different foods.
 The process can take some time and energy, so this dish is usually reserved for special occasions only.

-You will find that all the effort put into making these wings is totally worth it.
+You will find that all the effort put into making these Thai chicken-based delicacies is totally worth it.
 The chicken is crispy and savory on the outside but very tender on the inside.
 The best part of all is instead of hard bones; you get to have juicy pork and chewy noodles when you bite into them.

 In case you are too busy to prepare anything, there are some top-rated frozen chicken wings to try.
 Some of them are ready-made so all you have to do is throw them on a grill, stovetop, or microwave to cook.